zcher-20/Analog-NAS/README.md

-with Hadjer Benmeziane, Corey Lammie, Irem Boybat, Malte Rasch, Manuel Le Gallo, Smail Niar, Hamza Ouarnoughi, Ramachandran Muralidhar, Sidney Tsai, Vijay Narayanan, Abu Sebastian, and Kaoutar El Maghraoui
+with Hadjer Benmeziane, Corey Lammie, Irem Boybat, Malte Rasch, Manuel Le Gallo, Smail Niar, Hamza Ouarnoughi, Ramachandran Muralidhar, Sidney Tsai, Vijay Narayanan, Abu Sebastian, Zayneb Cherif, and Kaoutar El Maghraoui

 You can contact us by opening a new issue in the repository.